YanaOrf/Diamonds_analysis/README.md

 Following information would help to improve the analysis:
 * on diamond [treatment](https://4cs.gia.edu/en-us/diamond-treatment/).
 Treated diamonds can be beautiful and come with a lower price tag than untreated diamonds of similar color and clarity.
+* on shape.
+Round diamonds tend to be priced higher than other shapes because of their incredible brilliance, market demand, and increased manufacturing costs.
 * on large, high-quality diamonds